 LAMP is a complete package to run any web application on a server.
 LAMP stands for Linux, Apache, MariaDB, and PHP stack.
-Apache is used as the webserver for hosting of an application whereas MySQL/MariaDB is used as systematic data storage of application and PHP is a popular server-side scripting language which is used for web development as well bridging the gap between application and the database.
+Apache is used as the webserver for hosting an application whereas MySQL/MariaDB is used as systematic data storage of applications and PHP is a popular server-side scripting language that is used for web development as well as bridging the gap between application and the database.

 Install LAMP Stack on Debian 10

 Step 1.
 The first command will update the package lists to ensure you get the latest version and dependencies.

 Step 2.
 Install Apache.

 Apache Webserver packages are available on Debian 10 official repositories.
 All that’s needed is the execution of the install command with

 After completion of the above command, Apache is installed on your system.
 Run the following command to check the apache service status:

 You can also start, stop, restart and get the status of the Apache web server using the following